 The AlphaPilot challenge tests teams of up to 10 participants on their ability to design an AI framework - powered by the NVIDIA Xavier GPU for autonomous systems - capable of flying a drone through three-dimensional race courses using only machine vision and guidance, navigation, and control algorithms.
 Teams will not have prior knowledge of the exact course layouts, nor will they benefit from GPS, data off-boarding or human intervention of any kind.
 Designed by DRL, the autonomous drone will provide the sensing, agility and speed needed for competitive racing as part of DRL’s new Artificial Intelligence Robotic Racing (AIRR) Circuit, starting in fall 2019.

 This is a competition of AI quality – all other racing variables, including the drone hardware, are controlled.

-Work with professional mentors and industry-leading technical partners.
-Lockheed Martin engineers and AI specialists will serve as mentors to Challenge teams.
-DRL will supply Challenge teams with standardized drones, and their drone experts will collaborate with teams and Lockheed Martin technical mentors throughout the multi-year partnership.
+AlphaPilot Teams will work with professional mentors and industry-leading technical partners.
+Lockheed Martin engineers and AI specialists will serve as mentors to AlphaPilot Teams.
+DRL will supply AlphaPilot teams with standardized drones, and their drone experts will collaborate with teams and Lockheed Martin technical mentors throughout the multi-year partnership.
 Contestants will also have access to products from NVIDIA, the leader in AI computing.